hariperisetla4431/freetoss/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 We are still under progress.
-The project details will be updated soon!
+The project details will be updated soon.